CJGreig/QGIS-Documentation/docs/training_manual/expressions/expression.rst

   * Display the list of :guilabel:`All Unique` or :guilabel:`10 Samples` values.
     Also available from right-click.

-    When the field is mapped with another layer or a set of values, i.e. if the :ref:`field widget <edit_widgets>` is of *RelationReference*, *ValueRelation* or *ValueMap* type, it's possible to list all the values of the mapped field (from the referenced layer, table or list).
-Moreover, you can filter this list to |checkbox| :guilabel:`Only show values in use` in the current field.

-  Double-clicking a field value in the widget adds it to the expression editor.

   .. tip::

    The right panel, showing functions help or field values, can be